Burma campaign (1944–1945): Central front

 The Japanese Fifteenth Army, commanded by Lieutenant General Shihachi Katamura, held the central part of the front.
 The army was falling back behind the Irrawaddy, deploying rearguards to delay the Allied advance.
 A bridgehead was retained in the Sagaing hills.

 The Fifteenth Army consisted of the 15th Division, 31st Division and the 33rd Division.
 The 53rd Division provided a reserve, although it was controlled directly by the Burma Area Army.
-During the campaign, the headquarters of the Japanese Thirty-third Army and parts of the 2nd Division and the 49th Division reinforced the forces on the central part of the front.
+During the campaign, the headquarters of the Japanese Thirty-third Army and parts of the 2nd Division, 18th Division and 49th Divisions reinforced the forces on the central part of the front.

 The British Fourteenth Army under Lieutenant General William Slim made the main Allied thrust, codenamed Operation Capital, into central Burma.
 It consisted of IV Corps under Lieutenant General Frank Messervy and XXXIII Corps under Lieutenant General Montagu Stopford, together controlling six infantry divisions, two armoured brigades and three independent infantry brigades.
 The main constraint on the number of forces the Fourteenth Army could deploy was supply.
 A carefully designed system involving large amounts of air transport was introduced and major construction projects were undertaken to improve the land route from India into Burma and make use of river transport.

 Units of both corps of the Fourteenth Army crossed the Chindwin and attacked into the Shwebo plain, IV Corps on the left and XXXIII Corps on the right.
 After a few days, when it was realised that the Japanese had fallen back behind the Irrawaddy River, the plan was hastily changed.
 Now, only XXXIII Corps was to continue the attack into the Shwebo Plain, reinforced by the one division of IV Corps which had been committed across the Chindwin, while the main body of IV Corps was switched to the right flank, changing its axis of advance to the Gangaw Valley west of the Chindwin.
 It aimed to cross the Irrawaddy close to Pakokku and then capture the main Japanese line of communication centre of Meiktila.
 Diversionary measures (such as dummy radio traffic) were made to persuade the Japanese that both corps were still aimed at Mandalay.
 The new plan was a success.
 Allied air superiority and the thin Japanese presence on the ground meant that the Japanese were unaware of the strength of the force moving on Pakokku.

 During January and February, the XXXIII Corps (consisting of the British 2nd Division, 19th Indian Division, 20th Indian Division, 268th Indian Brigade and the 254th Indian Tank Brigade) cleared the Shwebo plain and established bridgeheads over the Irrawaddy River near Mandalay.
 There was heavy fighting, which attracted Japanese reserves and fixed their attention.
 Late in February, the 7th Indian Division, leading IV Corps, seized crossings at Nyaungu and Pagan near Pakokku.
 While the 28th (East Africa) Infantry Brigade maintained diversionary pressure against Yenangyaung on the west bank of the river, the 17th Indian Division and the 255th Indian Armoured brigade crossed through 7th Indian Division's bridgeheads and began advancing to Meiktila.